mobxjs/mobx/notes-docs.md

 ## Questions

--   "The props object and the state object of an observer component are automatically made observable to make it easier to create @computed properties that derive from props inside such a component." - Does the props bit still apply to function component.
+-   "The props object and the state object of an observer component are automatically made observable to make it easier to create @computed properties that derive from props inside such a component."
+Does the props bit still apply to function component.
 Though computed doesn't apply anyhow, unless `useLocalStore` is in use.

-*   How to name "compatible property tracking" as opposed to proxy-based?
+-   How to name "compatible property tracking" as opposed to proxy-based?
 How does one configure it, or it is an automatic fallback?

-*   What to do about translations?
+-   What to do about translations?
 They will be out of date.

-*   Is there a way to regenerate assets? flow.png for instance uses decorators and needs to be updated.
+-   Is there a way to regenerate assets? flow.png for instance uses decorators and needs to be updated.

-*   When we introduce actions we need a link to an actions section that describes how to turn off strict state reinforcing.
+-   When we introduce actions we need a link to an actions section that describes how to turn off strict state reinforcing.

-*   How do we document `extendObservable` in the face of the existence of `makeObservable`?
+-   How do we document `extendObservable` in the face of the existence of `makeObservable`?

-*   Should peek() be brought back on arrays for non-decorator support?
+-   Should peek() be brought back on arrays for non-decorator support?
 I have assumed it is still gone in the docs.

-*   The async action document instead of offering "one way to do it" offers many different ways to do it.
+-   The async action document instead of offering "one way to do it" offers many different ways to do it.
 This may be unavoidable, but perhaps there is a way to at least focus this document. runInAction in particular seems like a pattern that doesn't add that much compared to just extracting actions as methods, especially in combination with makeAutoObservable.

+-   Should this `computedRequiresAction` be the default?
+Or not have it at all?

+-   Can you configure `computed` with options when used with `makeObservable`?
+I assume yes.

+-   I am unclear about the order of `makeObservable` / `makeAutoObservable` in the constructor.
+Does it matter?
+Is there a good convention?
+What happens if you don't set a prop and then already talk about it in `makeObservable`?
+What about `makeAutoObservable`?

+-   Does 'makeAutoObservable' work with computedFn?
+Should we be able to declare this explicitly with `makeObservable`?

 ## Todo